Bazarteer/user_service/README.md

 # user_service
-Microservice for user managment for Bazarteer system
+Microservice for user management for Bazarteer system